prateek-1803/Location-Agent/README.md

 # Location-Agent
-Task given at Makemytrip
+Task given at Makemytrip<br />
-Provides information like, weather condition, tourist destinations, etc, for a particular location.
+Provides information like, weather condition, tourist destinations, etc, for a particular location.<br />
 Uses OpenWeatherMap API and SerpAPI